ronalchn/strong_presenter/README.md

 end
 ```

-To remove authorization checks, simply call `permit!` on an instance of a presenter, or on the class.
+To remove authorization checks, simply call `permit!` on an instance of a presenter.

 There is also a `filter` method to help you with tables: